 Hip replacement surgery is one of the most common orthopaedic procedures in the UK.
+According to NHS England, between April 2021 and March 2022 68,335 hip replacement procedures were carried out.1 It’s highly likely this figure has risen in recent years.
 The surgeon replaces a painful arthritic hip with an artificial joint.

 How does a hip replacement work?

-As with other joint replacement surgery, an artificial hip takes the place of the hip joint.
-Removing the worn out joint and replacing it with a new hip results in a better quality of life.
+As with other joint replacement surgeries, an artificial hip takes the place of the original hip joint.
+The worn-out components of the ball-and-socket joint are removed and replaced with an artificial implant.
+This can significantly improve mobility and enhance quality of life for the patient.

 The type of hip replacement surgery you have will depend upon your individual needs.
 Your specialist will advise the best course of action for you.